Jami-Lee Ross goes to police over donor fraud allegations

-Former National MP Jami-Lee Ross has an appointment with police at Wellington central station to go over his complaint that he was asked to carry out illegal activity in relation to donations.
+Former National MP Jami-Lee Ross is meeting with police to go over his complaint that he was asked to carry out illegal activity in relation to donations for the National Party.

+Ross turned up for his appointment at Wellington Central police station just before 1pm today.

+Stopping briefly to speak to media, Ross said he had evidence with him that he said proved his allegations of donor fraud.

 Ross said yesterday he would lay a formal complaint with police over a $100,000 donation from businessman Yikun Zhang, which Ross claims was knowingly split into smaller sums and filed under different names to hide where it came from.

-He said he would offer police photos, a taped conversation with Bridges and text messages with National Party general manager Greg Hamilton as evidence.
+He said he would offer police photos, a taped conversation with Bridges and text messages with Greg Hamilton.

 Meanwhile, the identity of the secret $10,000 'Cathedral Club' donor has been revealed as Auckland millionaire and investor Aaron Bhatnagar, as details emerge linking National Party leader Simon Bridges to a group with that name.